 Twente Medical Optics produces handheld laser perfusion imagers (HAPIs)—portable laser scanners that allow doctors to measure skin blood flow in burn patients.
 Good blood flow is a reliable indicator of whether a skin graft has been successful.
 Existing solutions were either too large for use in the operating theatre or too polluting and risky.

-What does UT gain from this?
+What does the UT gain from this?

 Knowledge subscriptions